FAYETTEVILLE, N.C. — A new policy is currently being considered by the Department of Defense which would assign rank to spouses of military members.

 Some of the survey findings were startling, showing commanders finding it increasingly difficult to mediate issues between military spouses.
 With troop drawdowns and lack of manpower, polls show a force dealing with problems on the homefront even more than military combat.

-“I can’t fucking handle this shit anymore.
-I’m supposed to be a Sniper Platoon Commander, not some lovey dovey, let’s be friends, kumbaya, sit around the camp-fire playing acoustic guitar freak,” said First Lieutenant Nathan Morris.
+“I can’t handle this anymore.
+I’m supposed to be a Sniper Platoon Commander, not some lovey dovey, let’s be friends, kumbaya, sit around the camp-fire playing acoustic guitar freak,” said 1st Lt.
+Nathan Morris.
 “Shit, no wonder my Scout Snipers are out of control, their spouses drive them insane.”

 A company commander with the Army’s 25th Infantry Division told a similar story.

 “No shit, there I was, surrounded on all fronts.
-There had to be at least 25 of em’,” recalls Captain Eric Jones, “hollering their war cries of demands for higher BAH and less field time for their husbands.”
+There had to be at least 25 of em’,'” recalled Capt.
+Eric Jones.
+“Hollering their war cries of demands for higher BAH and less field time for their husbands.”

-After establishing a focus group of twenty field grade officers, the idea of assigning military spouses’ rank was brought up by Major Alex Steen.
+After establishing a focus group of twenty field grade officers, the idea of assigning military spouses’ rank was brought up by Maj.
+Alex Steen.

-“This is a wonderful idea,” said Major Steen.
+“This is a wonderful idea,” Steen said.
 “Many spouses already seem to act like they wear their sponsors’ rank, so why not just give it to them?
 This will allow spouses to pull rank when necessary so as to put out of line spouses in their respective place.”

 The DoD has proposed ranks be assigned to dependents of sponsors in pay-grades of E-1 through E-9.
 The spousal rank would also be equivalent to the sponsors’ rank to avoid instances of “pulling rank” on the military sponsor.